phpbb/documentation/development/extensions/tutorial_authentication.rst

     namespace acme\demo\auth\provider;

     /**
-     * Database authentication provider for phpBB3
+     * Database authentication provider for phpBB
      *
      * This is for authentication via the integrated user table */